 State means New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia.

-Statutory Body means a statutory authority, body or corporation including a State or Territory owned corporation (however described) established under any Commonwealth, State or Territory Law.
+Statutory Body means a statutory authority, body or corporation including a State or Territory owned corporation (however described) established under any Commonwealth, State or Territory law.

-Statutory Body Officer means an employee or officer of a Statutory Body.
+Statutory Body Officeholder means an employee or Officer of a Statutory Body.

 Subscriber has the meaning given to it in the ECNL.

 Subscriber Administrator means a User authorised by the Subscriber to make the changes permitted under Participation Rule 7.3.3 on behalf of the Subscriber.

+Subscriber’s Systems means the information technology systems (both hardware and software) used by the Subscriber.

 Supply has the meaning given to it in the GST Act.